In the next 15 seconds… could you recite your company’s Mission Statement by heart? Could the entire leadership team repeat it?

 And I can’t wait for that episode, but the key is if their daily tasks don’t align well, Chris, how in the world can every task align?
 Well if you look through their tasks, all you have to ask is does this task align with the very purpose of why we’re doing what we’re doing?

-What you may discover and discover quickly is, and this happens with a lot of businesses, you may have areas of your business, you may have roles in your business that do not align with your mission.
+What you may discover and discover quickly is, and this happens with a lot of businesses, you may have areas of your business, and you may have roles in your business that do not align with your mission.
 They were put there at some point because it seemed like a smart idea.
 It seemed like a good idea.
-You might have people doing things that really don’t align with that process or that purpose and until you get that laid out, that mission, it makes it very difficult to know whether or not people’s daily tasks are aligned to it.
+You might have people doing things that really don’t align with that process or that purpose and until you get that laid out, that mission, it makes it very difficult to know whether or not people’s daily tasks are aligned with it.

-So question for you, if they’re not, if their tasks do not align with your mission statement, what does that mean about the tasks they’re doing?
+So question for you, if their tasks do not align with your mission statement, what does that mean about the tasks they’re doing?
 Are they doing the smartest stuff?
 Are they doing the things you want them to do?
 Are they producing the results that you want them to produce?

 There’s a good chance that if it doesn’t align with your mission statement, then no. They may be focusing on something that you want to boot, you know you want to get rid of.
 Or maybe your mission statement is something that you inherited from somebody else.